Delete

 }

-nodesDeleted would equal 1 (the post) and relationshipsDeleted would also equal equal 1 (the HAS_POST relationship between the Post and its author).
+This should delete the post using the autogenerated ID that was returned after that post’s creation.
+Consequently, nodesDeleted should be equal 1 (the post) and relationshipsDeleted should also equal 1 as the HAS_POST relationship between the Post and its author was deleted.

 mutation {